Sammidysam/file-templater/README.md

 A file ending in `.rb` is expected as the argument, though a list of files can be given as well.
 To be used with a template, the file name minus the extension must match the template folder name or template file name minus its extension **exactly**.
 If the names do not match, the binding will not be loaded for use with the template source, which could cause errors upon loading the template.
+As well as that, the class name inside of the binding file must follow the UpperCamelCase conventions.
 For more information about formats of binding files, read the bindings section below.

 `-r` removes the template and/or the binding of the given argument or list of arguments.